 Recreation & Health

 VST is situated in a naturally beautiful area — especially good for running, cycling, walking on the beaches or in the woods.
 All VST students pay a fee to the University of British Columbia Alma Mater Society, permitting access to recreational facilities on the UBC campus — including swimming pools, a gymnasium with weight rooms, hot pools and other facilities such as UBC libraries.
 Other cultural activities on campus include noon hour concerts, plays at the Frederic Wood Theatre, performances at the Chan Centre and public lectures.
 Students also organize sports and cultural events.
 Check with the VSTSA (Student Association) for more information on up-coming events.

 The Vancouver School of Theology Students Association, provides a forum for students to discuss items of mutual interest and concern.
 All students registered at VST are members of the Association and pay student fees each academic year.
 Each spring, the VSTSA elects a new executive which is responsible for calling monthly meetings and planning the agenda for the following academic year.
 Student representatives sit on the Worship and Spiritual Life committee, as well as on Faculty Council.

 Our community life is enriched by the presence of families with children living on campus.
 Normally, no formal arrangement is made for child-care by the School, although students tend to organize as needed.
 Children are always welcome at worship.

-Downtown Vancouver can be conveniently reached with TransLink buses which can be boarded a 5 – 10 minute walk away at the UBC bus loop.
+Most parts of the City of Vancouver, as well as many surrounding areas, can be conveniently reached with TransLink buses which can be boarded a 5 – 10 minute walk away at the UBC bus loop.